Irene M. Hunt School

 The overarching goal of the Hunt School is to return students to their neighborhood mainstream public school setting, equipped with the skills to thrive socially and academically.
 The Hunt School serves children from Marin County and adjacent communities within commuting distance.

-Side by Side gratefully acknowledges BioMarin, the Harbor Point Charitable Foundation, the Italian Street Painting Festival, the George Sandy Foundation, Marin Charitable Foundation, Marin Community Service Fund, and the Volunteer Forum for supporting the Irene M. Hunt School.
+Side by Side gratefully acknowledges the National Association of Theater Owners, Harbor Point Charitable Foundation, George Sandy Foundation, Marin Charitable Foundation, Marin Community Service Fund, and the Volunteer Forum for supporting the Irene M. Hunt School.